2025 NDRI Symposium Program

 11.05 – 11.20am Imprisonment among people who use drugs

-Dr Michael CurtisNDRI Research Associate
+Dr Michael CurtisNDRI Research Fellow

 Dr Nyanda McBrideNDRI Associate Professor and Prevention and Early Intervention Program Leader